 Cool office lighting naturally makes people more alert and energetic.
-We use cool lighting in spaces meant for hyper-productivity, such as offices and brainstorming rooms.
+We use cool lighting in spaces meant for hyper-productivity, such as offices and brainstorm rooms.

-Business leaders take note: incorporating nature (adding more flowers or other greenery) to an indoor space not only improves health and wellness, but can also increase productivity by 15 per cent.
-Studies also suggest that including plants can reduce staff sickness levels by decreasing carbon dioxide levels.
+Business leaders take note: Incorporating nature (adding more flowers or other greenery) to an indoor space not only improves health and wellness, but can also increase productivity by 15 percent.
+Studies also suggest including plants can reduce staff sickness levels by decreasing carbon dioxide levels.

 In addition, offering access to outdoor spaces can improve creative thinking, reports CNBC.
-Apple is a great example of a company that’s prioritising nature in the workspace: its newest office, Apple Park, features a green courtyard and nearly 6,000 trees.
+Apple is a great example of a company that’s prioritizing nature in the workspace: Its newest office, Apple Park, features a green courtyard and nearly 6,000 trees.
 But you can get the same effect.
-If your office has a rooftop or balcony, hold community events there, and invest in greenery for your indoor space in the form of palms, potted plants and other botanicals.
+If your office has a rooftop or balcony, hold community events there, and invest in greenery for your indoor space in the form of palms, potted plants, and other botanicals.
 Your employees and your company will benefit.

-Studies have shown that temperature is crucial for productivity – and that less than optimum temperatures can cause employees to make mistakes more frequently.
-A study from Cornell University found that employers could be paying 10 per cent more in labour expenses when temperatures are set too high or too low.
-Studies find the highest productivity levels with temperatures at 22 degrees Celsius.
-Additionally, the National Center for Biotechnology Information has determined that the quality of indoor air, including temperature, can lead to 6 to 9 per cent gains in work performance and productivity.
+Studies have shown that temperature is crucial for productivity—and that suboptimal temperatures can cause employees to make mistakes more frequently.
+A study from Cornell University found that employers could be paying 10 percent more in labor expenses when temperatures are set too high or too low.
+Studies find the highest productivity levels with temperatures at 71.6 degrees Fahrenheit.
+Additionally, the National Center for Biotechnology Information has determined that the quality of indoor air, including temperature, can lead to 6 to 9 percent gains in work performance and productivity.

-Humidity can also have a big impact on how employees perceive office temperature.
-For example, if the air is too humid, it can impact people’s ability to sweat – which can lead to heat exhaustion – and humidity that’s too low can cause people to feel colder, or cause skin, throat and nasal passages to be too dry.
+Humidity, too, can have a big impact on how employees perceive office temperature.
+For example, if the air is too humid, it can impact people’s ability to sweat—which can lead to heat exhaustion—and humidity that’s too low can cause people to feel colder, or cause skin, throat, and nasal passages to be too dry.
 Humidity can also be controlled with plants, which shows how connected each of these elements are to a well-rounded workspace.
-Check out how innovative offices achieve optimum temperature control.
+(Check out how innovative offices solve for optimal temperature control.)

 Science and innovation at work

-It’s true that interior design has a profound effect on how people behave – and with scientific studies, we’ve been able to learn exactly how to leverage that for businesses.
-Provide an innovative and thoughtfully designed workspace and, along with it, you’ll see the positive impact on your company’s bottom line.
+It’s true that interior design has a profound effect on how people behave—and with scientific studies, we’ve been able to learn just how to leverage that for businesses.
+Provide an innovative and thoughtfully designed workspace, and along with it, you’ll see the positive impact on your company’s bottom line.

 WeWork is here to help with each and every aspect of this process, so that you can focus on the business outcomes that matter most to you.
-Contact our team today to find out more.
+Contact our team today to learn more.